COVID-19 (coronavirus) travel advice

-In the meantime, continue taking precautions to protect yourself and others, especially if you must travel.
+In the meantime, continue taking precautions to protect yourself and others if you must travel — even if you've been vaccinated against COVID-19.

 Before you travel